Scotland’s councils to get extra £120m in funding, Forbes announces

 Ms Forbes went on to claim this year’s Budget was one of “hard choices”, adding: “But I believe we have made the right choices.”

-Scottish Tory finance spokeswoman Liz Smith accused the Scottish Government of an “attack” on local government, adding: “What has been said by Cosla, by every council group leader – including the SNP’s own – and from various groups like care workers who are on the front line of delivering council services, they all see really big cuts coming.”
+Scottish Conservative finance spokeswoman Liz Smith accused the Scottish Government of an “attack” on local government, adding: “What has been said by Cosla, by every council group leader – including the SNP’s own – and from various groups like care workers who are on the front line of delivering council services, they all see really big cuts coming.

-She continued: “This Budget does nothing to properly secure Scotland’s economic future, or to safeguard essential local services so we will oppose it at stage one.”
+“This Budget does nothing to properly secure Scotland’s economic future, or to safeguard essential local services, so we will oppose it at stage one.”

+Commenting on the £120 million announcement, Scottish Labour finance spokesman Daniel Johnson said it is “welcome, but still leaves local services short of £250 million”.

 Register for free to continue reading